-The next step is to categorize these your call center data such as company manuals, user queries into clusters or groups that you can expand over time.
+The next step is to categorize the call center's data such as company manuals, and user queries into clusters or groups that you can expand over time.
 Start with a top-to-bottom approach, making root-level clusters and then making sub-clusters out of them.
 While selecting the knowledge base tool, make sure you consider the software which provides the facility to create a hierarchical data structure.
 By creating proper categories, you’ll have a well-organized system and agents will find the relevant information on time resulting in satisfied customers.

 5. Design Content Templates

 Before generating the content, it is advisable to standardize the structure of your knowledge base articles.
 For instance, a template for a case study; having a heading, problem definition, solution, and reference areas predefined will help in rapid article creation.
 Similarly, you might have information such as disclaimers, help tips, contact information, or some tabular data that is usually repeated in your help article.
 So, instead of manually adding the same content, you can simply create a template once and then re-use the contents of this template in other articles.

 6. Create Clear and Straightforward Content